So you need some garbage bags. Sounds easy enough, right?

 ‘What rubbish do you put in your bins?’
 Materials can be divided up into 4 main types…

 This is a blend of plastics built for price.
-The material gives you a combination of the benefits of LDPE and HDPE, however, it all depends on the quality of the plastics and manufacturing process.
+The material gives you a combination of the benefits of LDPE and HDPE, however, it all depends on the quality of the plastics and the manufacturing process.
 We’ve seen some shockers!
-They are good for light to medium weight applications and are suitable for a broad range of general waste applications.
+They are good for light to medium-weight applications and are suitable for a broad range of general waste applications.

 You can tick all the above boxes but if the quality of the bag is compromised, then you will have blow-outs!
 You also get the benefits of easy dispensing packs and rolls when you go with the quality option.
 It all boils down to the quality of the materials used as well as the manufacturing process.
 Don’t fall into the price trap.
 The age-old rule of ‘You get what you pay for’ definitely applies to garbage bags.

-If you haven’t "BIN" to our website's Waste & Recycling section, you really should :) XO2 helps make the temporary storage and final disposal of waste simpler, safer, faster and way less stinky!
+If you haven’t 'bin' to our website's Waste & Recycling (Garbage Bins & Bags) section, you really should :) XO2 helps make the temporary storage and final disposal of waste simpler, safer, faster and way less stinky!